radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/create-environments.md

 ### Tiers and infrastructure

 Each environment is deployed on an infrastructure, and each infrastructure is tied to a cloud provider — for example, an AWS-based or Azure-based infrastructure.
-This is handled by Radiant Logic during your onboarding.
+Your infrastructure is configured by Radiant Logic during onboarding.
 Each tier supports a specific set of cloud providers: some tiers support every provider, while others support only a subset.

+- When tier visibility is enabled, you select a tier during environment creation.
+The available tiers are filtered by the environment's infrastructure, so you see only the tiers that support that cloud provider.
+- When tier visibility is disabled, the environment uses the default tier (AWS) and no tier selection appears.

 > Tier visibility is feature-flagged, and the assigned tiers are configured for your account by Radiant Logic.

 ![Tier selection filtered by the selected infrastructure](Media/03-tier-visibility.jpg)

-#### Deploy applications
+### Deploy applications

-In your environment, you can install one or both of the following RadiantLogic applications:
+In your environment, you can install one or more of the following RadiantLogic applications:

 * **Identity Data Management** – This application streamlines identity data by eliminating silos and ensuring seamless synchronization across your organization.
 It serves as a scalable, unified source of truth, helping to manage and maintain accurate, up-to-date identity information.

 * **Identity Data Analytics** – This application offers deep insights into potential gaps in your identity data, particularly in relation to access management workflows.
 It enhances visibility, enabling you to identify and address blind spots, while strengthening your organization’s overall identity security posture.

+* **Identity Data Observability** – Provides observability services for your identity data.
+Additional services such as extra S3 storage, Portal API, and MCP can be enabled for this application during application creation.

 To deploy an application, select the checkbox adjacent to the application name.
 In the expanded view, fill out all required information.